Return to Index

 Surgical Procedures for Headache

 Surgery may be an option in certain cases of sinus headache , such as when you have abnormalities in the nasal passages or growths called polyps that block nasal drainage.
 It is rarely an option for other types of headache.

 If all other measures fail to control cluster headaches , some doctors may suggest cutting or destroying certain nerves in the face.
 However, the nerve may grow back.

 The surgical options for sinus headache include:

 |Copyright © Nucleus Medical Media, Inc.|

 Functional Endoscopic Sinus Surgery (FESS)

+FESS opens the natural nasal passages to improve drainage and allow the sinus tissue to return to normal.
 During this procedure, a thin, fiberoptic tube is inserted into the nose to look at the openings into the sinuses and to remove any tissue blocking the passages.
 This can often be done as an outpatient procedure.
 In some cases, this surgery may be done with the help of CT scanning .

 Surgical Treatment of Cluster Headache